whylabs/charts/charts/guardrails/README.md

 ## Installation & Upgrades

-> :warning: If you intend to expose the WhyLabs Guardrails service to the public internet, you will need an Ingress Controller such as [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), a Gateway Controller such as [Ambassador](https://www.getambassador.io/), a Service Mesh such as [Istio](https://istio.io/), or a Load Balancer Controller
+> :warning: To expose guardrails to callers outside of your K8s cluster you will need an Ingress Controller such as
+[NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), a Gateway Controller such as [Ambassador](https://www.getambassador.io/), a Service Mesh such as [Istio](https://istio.io/), or a Load Balancer Controller